SALLIE MARIA RUPERTI SPRINGMEYER

 As the years passed, her contributions received increasing recognition.
 In 1991 KNPB made a television documentary abut her, one of the few women featured in their “Nevada Experience” series.
 The Board of Regents of the University of Nevada recognized her achievements in 2001 by conferring a “Distinguished Nevadan” award upon her, their highest honor.

-She also gave much time and devotion to her family, her daughter, author Sally Zanjani, Ph.D., her son-in-law, Esmail Zanjani, Ph.D., Professor and Chair of the Department of Animal Biotechnology, University of Nevada, Reno, three grandchildren, including Mariah Evans, Ph.D., Associate Professor of Resource Economics, University of Nevada, Reno, and George Zanjani, Ph.D., Associate Professor of Economics, Georgia State University, Atlanta, and eight great-grandchildren.
-When she died at a venerable age, honored and beloved by the community where she had lived for so many years, the Douglas County Record Courier wrote of her, she “touched a great many lives by supporting them with her compassion and strengthening them with her fortitude.”
+She also gave much time and devotion to her family, including her daughter, author Sally Zanjani, Ph.D., her son-in-law, Esmail Zanjani, Ph.D., Professor and Chair of the Department of Animal Biotechnology, University of Nevada, Reno, three grandchildren, including Don Springmeyer, Nevada attorney; Mariah Evans, Ph.D., Professor of Sociology and researcher in the Nevada Agricultural Experiment Station, University of Nevada, Reno; and George Hussayn Dabaghchian Zanjani, Ph.D., Associate Professor of Economics, Georgia State University, Atlanta, and eight great-grandchildren.
+When she died at the venerable age of 104, honored and beloved by the community where she had lived for so many years, the Douglas County Record Courier wrote of her, she “touched a great many lives by supporting them with her compassion and strengthening them with her fortitude.”

 Researched and written by her daughter Sally Zanjani, October 2008.

 Sources of Information: